rohan843/cybersecurity-notes/README.md

 **Splunk Enterprise** is a self-hosted tool used to retain, analyze and search an organization's log data to provide security information and alerts in real time.

 **Splunk Cloud** is a cloud-hosted tool used to collect, search and monitor log data.
 It is useful for organizations running in hybrid or cloud-only environments.

+#### Security posture dashboard

+The security posture dashboard is designed for security operations centers (SOCs).
+It displays the last 24 hours of an organization’s notable security-related events and trends and allows security professionals to determine if security infrastructure and policies are performing as designed.
+Security analysts can use this dashboard to monitor and investigate potential threats in real time, such as suspicious network activity originating from a specific IP address.

+#### Executive summary dashboard

+The executive summary dashboard analyzes and monitors the overall health of the organization over time.
+This helps security teams improve security measures that reduce risk.
+Security analysts might use this dashboard to provide high-level insights to stakeholders, such as generating a summary of security incidents and trends over a specific period of time.

+#### Incident review dashboard

+The incident review dashboard allows analysts to identify suspicious patterns that can occur in the event of an incident.
+It assists by highlighting higher risk items that need immediate review by an analyst.
+This dashboard can be very helpful because it provides a visual timeline of the events leading up to an incident.

+#### Risk analysis dashboard

+The risk analysis dashboard helps analysts identify risk for each risk object (e.g., a specific user, a computer, or an IP address).
+It shows changes in risk-related activity or behavior, such as a user logging in outside of normal working hours or unusually high network traffic from a specific computer.
+A security analyst might use this dashboard to analyze the potential impact of vulnerabilities in critical assets, which helps analysts prioritize their risk mitigation efforts.

 ### Chronicle